By Kris Vaughan, CH

-Cranberry – Vaccinium spp.: Cranberry supports the healthy structure of the tissue of the urinary tract.
-Many people find unsweetened cranberry juice a bit too astringent and bitter so a concentrated cranberry syrup is a pleasing option.
-This type of preparation allows you to take smaller amounts to achieve the same result and they are usually quite flavorful and pleasant.
-Blueberries work in much the same way as cranberry so this makes a nice alternative.
+Cranberry – Vaccinium spp.: Perhaps the most well-known herb for UTIs, cranberry supports the healthy structure of the tissue of the urinary tract.
+Many people find unsweetened cranberry juice a bit too astringent and bitter, so a concentrated cranberry syrup is a pleasing option.
+Syrup preparations allow you to take smaller amounts to achieve the same result and are usually quite flavorful and pleasant.
+Blueberries work in much the same way as cranberries, so they make a nice alternative.

 Uva ursi – Arctostaphylos uva-ursi: Uva ursi leaf has long been used as a urinary antiseptic and diuretic.
-A tincture is the most common way to take uva ursi but a tea from the dried leaves will work too.
-It will be astringent to drink so that is why many prefer a liquid extract instead.
+A tincture is the most common way to take uva ursi, but a tea from the dried leaves will work too.
+It will be astringent to drink, which is why many prefer a liquid extract instead.

-Oregon grape root – Mahonia spp.: Oregon grape root contains large amounts of the alkaloid berberine which is what gives the roots of Oregon grape their golden yellow color.
+Oregon grape root – Mahonia spp.: Oregon grape root contains large amounts of the alkaloid berberine, which gives the roots of Oregon grape their golden yellow color.
 You will also find this alkaloid in goldenseal, desert barberry, and Chinese goldthread.
-Adding some Echinacea to this will add some general immune system support and makes a good and powerful combination.
+Adding some Echinacea to this will add some general immune system support and make a powerful combination of herbs for urinary tract infections.

-Corn silk – Zea mays: This is the fresh stringy silk that we remove from a corn cob when we take off the outer husk.
-This fresh corn silk is cooling and moistening to hot irritated mucus membrane tissue in the urinary tract.
+Corn silk – Zea mays: This is the fresh stringy silk we remove from a corn cob when we take off the outer husk.
+Fresh corn silk is cooling and moistening to hot, irritated mucous membrane tissue in the urinary tract.